What Can We Learn About Equal Rights

 An Important Topic

-During our time working as educators, women religious have privately, and publicly, shared anecdotal stories of feminist activism by women religious throughout the 1970s.
+During our time working as educators, women religious have privately, and publicly, shared anecdotal stories about the feminist activism of women religious that began in the 1970s.
 These stories were initially shocking, as it is rare to hear about feminist activism by Catholic nuns, especially given the entrenched conservatism of the Magisterium.
-Students rarely learn anything about the political history of Catholic women in their K-16 history courses.
-When they do, it is often in the context of conservative Catholicism, with an emphasis on activists, like Phyllis Schlafly, and anti-feminist groups, like the Eagle Forum.
-We believe it is especially important for students attending Catholic schools to learn about Catholic women pioneers, as it will contribute to their understanding of both gender justice and the women’s rights movement.
-Moreover, by not learning about Catholic feminist nuns, students miss hearing about all the interesting direct actions undertaken by feminist nuns in support of constitutional gender equality.
+Even when students learn about the political history of Catholic women in their K-16 history courses, it is often in the context of conservative Catholicism.
+Activists, like Phyllis Schlafly, and groups, such as the Eagle Forum, who clearly identified as anti-feminist, are routinely highlighted.

-Catholic feminists, and especially women religious, have been fighting institutional subordination based on sex, both inside and outside the Magisterium, in an organized way since Vatican II.
-According to the iconic Catholic feminist nun, Sr. Margaret Traxler, Catholic women fought both political and religious revolutions as they worked to obtain constitutional gender equality for all women.
-During the 1970s and early 1980s, the Equal Rights Amendment (ERA) was particularly important.
-In fact, according to historian Mary Henold, an expert on Catholic feminism, “ratification of the Equal Rights Amendment was a major focus of every American Catholic feminist group after 1972, when Congress sent the amendment to the states.”
+Catholic history shows that feminist women religious fought publicly for equal rights throughout the 20th century.
+According to the iconic Catholic feminist nun, Sr. Margaret Traxler, Catholic women needed to fight political as well as religious revolutions to obtain constitutional gender equality for all women.
+Indeed, Catholic feminists, and especially women religious, have consistently fought institutional sex-based subordination both inside and outside the Magisterium.
+Efforts began in an organized way after Vatican II but, during the 1970s and early 1980s, the ERA was of particular importance for these nuns.
+According to historian Mary Henold, an expert on Catholic feminism, “ratification of the Equal Rights Amendment was a major focus of every American Catholic feminist group after 1972, when Congress sent the amendment to the states.”

-One reason, perhaps, is that equal rights for women in the Church still have not been obtained.
-Back in 1980, the New York Daily News noted, “The Roman Catholic Church is not what you would call an Equal Opportunity Employer.”
-Despite the entrenched inequality, Catholic women, and especially women religious, persevered.
-They continued making a public argument for gender equality and worked with innovative organizations like Catholics Act for ERA to effect change.
-Decades later, however, achieving women’s rights, both in and out of the Church, including women’s ordination, continues to be a struggle.
+Perhaps one reason is that equal rights for women in the church still have not been obtained.
+Back in 1980, the New York Daily News noted that “The Roman Catholic Church is not what you would call an Equal Opportunity Employer.”
+Little has changed since then.
+Inequality remains entrenched, and women continue to struggle for rights, both in and out of the church.
+The unresolved issue of women’s ordination offers just one example.

-This narrative is timely in other ways, as well.
-The state of Virginia ratified the Equal Rights Amendment in January, 2020, and many legal scholars believe it should now be added to the U.S. Constitution.
-In addition, many of the Catholic feminist women who advocated for the ERA, such as Sister Donna Quinn who was a leader of National Coalition of American Nuns, are passing away.
-Quinn’s recent death highlights the urgent need for greater attention to the political activism of Catholic nuns.
-They deserve better recognition.
+Finally, this story is also a timely one.
+In January 2020, Virginia became the 38th state to ratify the ERA, and many legal scholars believe it should be added to the U.S. Constitution.
+Sadly, however, many of the Catholic feminist women who advocated for the ERA, such as Sister Donna Quinn who was a leader of National Coalition of American Nuns, are passing away.
+Quinn’s recent death highlights the urgent need for more attention on the Catholic nuns who deserve greater recognition for their political activism.

 Serene Williams earned her B.A. and M.A. degrees in Political Science.
 For nearly twenty years she has taught a wide variety of political science and history courses.
 She has written curriculum for many unique history courses including History Seminar Honors: Women in U.S. History and Advanced Topics in Women’s History & Women’s Religion.
 Serene frequently presents about teaching intersectional feminist political history at a wide variety of conferences with her interdisciplinary teaching partner, Kristen Kelly.
 Serene is also a prolific Wikipedian who frequently creates pages about feminist history and politics.